Tomb of Caecilia Metella: Structure

 The foundation of the Tomb of Caecilia Metella rests partially on tuff rock and partially on lava rock.
-The lava rock is part of ancient lava flow from the Alban Hills that covered the area 260,000 years ago.
+The lava rock is part of an ancient lava flow from the Alban Hills that covered the area 260,000 years ago.

 The core of the podium was cast in several layers of concrete, ranging from .7 to .85 m thick.
-The thickness of each layer corresponds with the height of the travertine-facing blocks that surrounded the podium as the travertine was used as a frame in order to help the concrete layers form.
+The thickness of each layer corresponds with the height of the travertine facing-blocks that surrounded the podium, as the travertine was used as a frame in order to help the concrete layers form.

-The rotunda was built in this same fashion, travertine blocks on the outermost section with cement poured in the middle to give the concrete some structure and then covered in Travertine revetment, most of which has been stripped away.
-While the walls of the tower are 24 ft thick, comparatively the adjoining castle of the Gaetani was made of a thin wall of tufa.
+The rotunda was built in this same fashion, travertine blocks on the outermost section with cement poured in the middle to give the concrete some structure and then covered in travertine revetment, most of which has been stripped away.
+While the walls of the tower are 24 ft thick, comparatively the adjoining castle of the Caetani was made of a thin wall of tufa.

-Originally the top of the monument would have been a cone-shaped earthen mound as conical shapes were common with Roman rotundas but the earthen mound has long been replaced by medieval battlements.
+Originally the top of the monument would have been a cone-shaped earthen mound, as conical shapes were common with Roman rotundas, but the earthen mound has long been replaced by medieval battlements.

 The Roman concrete was made up of semi-liquid mortar and aggregate, which consisted of broken pieces of stone or bricks.
 The aggregate is cobble-sized stone (the size of a fist).
 Mortar and concrete were alternated in the construction as the semi-liquid mortar would bind the stone pieces together.
 The mortar utilized the lava rock quarried from beneath the monument as an additive or substitute for sand in the concrete.